hgouraud/gwtolatex/README.txt

 Make distrib will create a folder "gw2l_dist" containing the necessary components.
 Copy or move this folder into your bases folder.
-Create a folder "livres" containing the main family description file "Family.txt", and a folder Family-inputs containng possible supplemental files associated to <x Input file> commands that may appear in Family.txt.
+Create a folder "livres" containing the main family description file "Family.txt", and a folder Family-inputs containg possible supplemental files associated to <x Input file> commands that may appear in Family.txt.
-In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter.
+In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the value of the -base parameter.

-- in your "bases" folder, run
-./gw2l_dist/mkBook -base "Base" -livres "livres" -family "Family"
+- cd to your "bases" folder, and run ./gw2l_dist/mkBook -base "Base" -livres "livres" -family "Family"

 One of the first steps of mkBook is to create a new copy of the base with